An In-Depth Look at Leash Walking Equipment

 - Should always be removed after walks so dog does not chew them off or get their teeth caught in the strap across the chest.

-A traditional harness will have a leash connection ring that is located somewhere on top of the dog’s back.
+A traditional harness will have a leash connection ring that is located somewhere on top of the dog’s back or possibly in front.
 You can teach a dog to walk without a pulling using this type of harness, but all of the training must be done by the handler.

 - Quick acclimation period